An Introduction to PenTesting Azure

 - Testing on the Cloud: testing traditional system which are simply hosted within a cloud environment.
 For example, this can be virtualised systems that have been moved from on-premises to the cloud (e.g. “lift and shift”) or it could be web applications which are hosted on the cloud where only the applications themselves are considered in scope for the assessment and not the supporting infrastructure.

 - Testing in the Cloud: testing systems within the cloud that are not exposed publicly, this for example could be testing the server hosting an application or for example, testing systems which are hosted on the cloud but have a firewall preventing direct access and are instead accessed through a bastion host.
-Additionally we would consider the risks associated with a compromised application that allows an attacker access to the backend infrastructure.
+Additionally we would consider the risks associated with a compromised application that allows a threat actor access to the backend infrastructure.

 - Testing the Cloud Console: testing the configuration of the cloud console (sometimes referred to as the portal) itself, such as looking at the user accounts which have been set up, their permissions, the access-control lists which have been configured, etc. This is effectively a configuration review and could well be compliance driven – however there are still several things in this category to consider as a penetration tester in case access to a cloud console is gained during a penetration test.
 It’s also most likely an efficient way to determine potential paths of privilege escalation.